Chapter Three: Income Measurement

 - The $11,788.45 deposit on April 20 was collection of an account for which the work was performed during January and February.

 - During April, services valued at $2,000 were performed and billed, but not yet collected.

-- Payroll -- The $700 payment on April 3 related $650 to the prior month.
+- Payroll -- Of the $700 payment on April 3, $650 related to the prior month.
 An additional $350 is accrued by the end of April, but not paid.

 - Rent -- The amount paid corresponded to the amount used.

 - Server -- Of the $1,416.22 payment on April 15, $500 related to prior month's usage.